wgerlach/OpenStackMaster/README.md

     Nova actions:
-     --create=i            create i new instances from snapshot/image --delete              use with --ipfile (recommended) or --iplist --info                list all instances, volumes, flavors...
+     --create=i            create i new instances from snapshot/image --delete              use with --group,ipfile or iplist
+     --info                list all instances, volumes, flavors...
-     --listgroup           list all instances with prefix --groupname --savegroup           save group with prefix --groupname in ipfile
+     --listgroup=s         list all instances in this group (must be owner) --savegroup=s         save group in ipfile

     VM actions:
      --sshtest             try to ssh all instances